-Sourcing chicken, turkey, and ground beef from animals raised without antibiotics as a routine additive to their feed or water
+Sourcing chicken, turkey, pork, and ground beef from animals raised without antibiotics as a routine additive to their feed or water

 As a socially responsible company, we are committed to helping address the public health threat from antibiotic resistance.